obiwanus/focus-zig/LOG.md

 # TODO
 - Multiple cursors
-    - Refactor code so that we have additional cursors
     - On subsequent presses search and create more cursors
     - On escape merge cursors
     - Make sure the undo system remembers cursors